 Kincaid tells Patricia that they'd like to offer Smith a minimum six year sentence in a psychiatric ward, with monitoring thereafter.
 McCoy says that missing an appointment would violate his parole.
 Smith will likely need his medication, and thus be on this parole, up through his sixties.
 Patricia argues that Smith is sick and needs to go to a hospital, but McCoy says that if that happens, he could be released in a few months and be able to go crazy again.
 Patricia says nothing.

 Patricia begs him to take the offer.
 Smith just says that she's not the one who'll have to go to Bellevue, so McCoy asks if he'd prefer Attica.
 Smith says that they're here because they're losing.
 McCoy asks what Smith even hopes to win — if he wins the case, he'll be homeless and mentally ill again.
 Patricia again implores him to take the offer, and Smith is affected, but won't concede.
 He's already written his summation, and says that he's waited for too many years to argue before a jury.

 In court, Patricia says that Smith has stopped taking his medication over a dozen times, and each time, he wound up hospitalized or under arrest.
 He would say that he stopped because he felt that he was cured, or because of the side effects, but Patricia always begged him to take his medicine so that he wouldn't hurt anyone.
 Smith usually responded by saying that people would need to stay out of his way.
 He had once rented an apartment, but when Patricia came over, confessed that he couldn't stay on his meds.
 No one would hire him because he was sick, even though he was on his medication, so he concluded that there was no point in taking it.

 James told Patricia that he'd rented the apartment so he could jump off the balcony.
 Patricia argues that he needs someone to make him take his medication.
 Rivera halts her and asks if Smith wants to object, but Smith shakes his head.
 He's clearly moved by her testimony.
 Later, Smith accepts McCoy's earlier plea, with the minimum six year plea.
 Smith is required to allocate, and with Lowe's support, he reads a paper saying that he followed Bowers to a clothing store, grew impatient with waiting for her to exit, went inside, and killed everyone.
 His voicing is tense and staccato like, and before he finishes the statement, he tosses the paper away, saying that it's full of needles.
 He goes on a delusional rant, complete with Biblical quotations.
 Patricia, in the audience, looks resigned.
 Smith begins to remove his clothes, saying he needs armor.
-McCoy says that they don't need allocution, and Smith is sentenced to a sentence between 6 and 18 years.
+Taking pity on Smith, McCoy says that they don't need allocution, and Smith is sentenced to a sentence between 6 and 18 years.